SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 ![Figure: The IconKey type from above](iconkey-vscode-sense.png)

 Remember, it's important to assess on a case-by-case basis when you are writing code to determine whether a const assertion can be used instead of an enum.
-Using const assertions will likely lead to better DX (Developer eXperience).
+For example, it's important when dealing with object values you don't want to overlap (i.e. `Icon1`, `Icon2` both with a `moon` key but with different moon images) to opt for enums.
+However, using const assertions will likely lead to better DX (Developer eXperience) in most cases.